 Once you get the hang of it, corner to corner crochet is really easy, which makes it perfect for beginners or quick projects – there are only a few stitches to learn and the fabric grows quickly.
 We’ll show you the basics of how to corner to corner crochet (alternatively called how to C2C crochet), including increases, decreases, rectangles and colour changes.

-Corner to corner (or C2C) crochet is a great technique for creating colourful pieces.
+Corner to corner crochet (or C2C crochet) is a great technique for creating colourful pieces.
 The fabric is made up of squares worked in diagonal rows, starting in one corner and finishing in the opposite corner (hence the name).
-The technique is brilliant for creating fab colour effects using variegated yarns, especially yarn cakes.
-The square construction also makes it great for creating charted designs (blankets made from charts are often called ‘graph-gans’), which results in some eye-popping geometric patterns.
+The corner to corner crochet technique is brilliant for creating fab colour effects using variegated yarns, especially yarn cakes.
+The square construction also makes it great for creating charted designs (blankets made from charts are often called ‘graph-gans’), which results in some eye-popping geometric and pictorial patterns.

 If you’re not familiar with any of the abbreviations used in the tutorial, you can find everything you need to know in our Crochet Abbreviations and UK/US conversion guide.